Available 24/7 | Call Now

 How Florida Defines Arson Under Statute 806.01

-First-Degree Arson in Florida
+First-Degree Arson

-Second-Degree Arson in Florida
+Second-Degree Arson

 Arson Resulting in Injury or Death

-Florida treats injuries and deaths caused by arson as separate, additional offenses on top of the underlying arson charge.
-Under Florida Statute 806.031, arson that causes bodily harm to a firefighter or any other person is a first-degree misdemeanor, and arson that causes great bodily harm, permanent disability, or permanent disfigurement is a second-degree felony, punishable by up to 15 years in prison.
-Critically, the State does not need to prove the defendant intended to injure anyone, only that the injury resulted from the arson.
+Florida treats injuries and deaths resulting from arson as separate, additional charges on top of the underlying arson count.
+Under Florida Statute 806.031, arson causing bodily harm to a firefighter or any other person is a first-degree misdemeanor; arson causing great bodily harm, permanent disability, or permanent disfigurement is a second-degree felony punishable by up to 15 years in prison.
+The State does not need to prove the defendant intended to injure anyone — only that the injury resulted from the fire.
+If a person dies as a result of arson, the defendant may also face felony murder charges under Florida Statute 782.04, which is a capital offense punishable by life imprisonment without parole or by the death penalty.

 How Arson Cases Are Investigated in Orange County